brod4910/brod4910.github.io/_posts/2024-09-15-data-swizzling.md

 ![8x8 Swizzled](../assets/swizzle/8x8-swizzled.png)

 Notice how the values we want in the first row are on the diagonal and are in different banks since the number of banks is equal to the number of columns.
 Accessing the values we require is similar to storing them in that we need to use the swizzled index for each row.
-We'll need to read our matrix column-wise to ensure we don't get bank-conflicts when reading, then store row-wise to main memory.
+We're reading the matrix column-wise to ensure we don't get bank-conflicts when reading, then store row-wise to main memory to take advantage of memory coalescing.

 Below is the kernel to perform this operation.